-As an ever-curious student of life — and after realising how much self improvement comes from the inside-out — I’ve read around 200 personal development books.
-A small fraction of these made a massive difference to the way I think, feel and experience life (and to the millions of others who have read them).
+Sometimes we want to explore the boundaries of our life experience; and take responsibility for how we can make it better.
+I’m an ever-curious student of life and have learned how much self improvement comes from the inside-out.
+I’ve read around 250 personal development books, these 10 made a transformational difference to the way I think, feel and experience life.

-Named “One of the greatest thinkers of the age” by the Dalai Lama himself, this is my favourite collection of teachings from a philosopher who influenced spiritual thought-leaders like Allan Watts, Eckhart Tolle and Deepak Chopra.
+Named “One of the greatest thinkers of the age” by the Dalai Lama himself; this is my favourite collection of teachings from a philosopher who influenced spiritual thought-leaders like Allan Watts, Eckhart Tolle and Deepak Chopra.

-Exploring adult attachment theory (why we attract and bond to the people we do), this book discusses three main relationship attachment styles:
+Exploring adult attachment theory (why we attract and bond to the people we do); this book discusses three main relationship attachment styles:

 If you feel “stuck” repeating unhealthy relationship patterns — like I was — understanding these principles can be key to start to shifting towards relationships where both people’s needs for emotional safety can be met.

-Highly-rated by the larger-than-life coach Tony Robbins and tech CEOs (like Microsoft’s Satya Nadella) alike, the nonviolent communication method teaches us how to reliably communicate effectively, with less judgement and more empathy.
+Highly-rated by the larger-than-life coach Tony Robbins and tech CEOs (like Microsoft’s Satya Nadella) alike; the nonviolent communication method teaches us how to reliably communicate effectively, with less judgement and more empathy.

-Following the author’s “awakening” several decades ago, this book provides a simple but powerful method to help us to take more responsibility for — and therefore power over — the way we react to our own lives, with the aim of ultimately experiencing far more freedom and everyday feelings of compassion.
+Following the author’s “awakening” several decades ago; this book provides a simple but powerful method to help us to take more responsibility for — and therefore power over — the way we react to our own lives.
+With the aim of ultimately experiencing far more freedom and everyday feelings of compassion.

-Packed with clear case studies, if you feel stuck in patterns of fear, blame, anger, or like you’d like more love in your life, this book is highly effective at shining a radically different light on any situation we are struggling with.
+Packed with clear case studies, if you feel stuck in patterns of fear, blame, anger, or like you’d like more love in your life; this book is highly effective at shining a radically different light on any situation we are struggling with.

 Painful misunderstandings occur when we mistake receiving affection in someone else’s preferred love language (like being given an expensive gift), instead of our own (such as being hugged often) — for not being loved.

 Understanding this simple theory can prevent unintentional hurts, and help us to have more satisfying and longer-lasting relationships.
-This book can also apply to friends and family — explaining apparent disparities in our wider experiences of giving and receiving love.
+This book can also apply to friends and family; explaining apparent disparities in our wider experiences of giving and receiving love.

 This book is a practical, evidence-based guide to making the most of the “most precious thing we have” — our time.

-Often confused with gender, these are instead explained as two equal and opposite energies (like Chinese yin-yang) within everyone, with most of us experiencing one or the other as our preferred, or more dominant, masculine or feminine essence.
+Often confused with gender, these are instead explained as two equal and opposite energies (like Chinese yin-yang) within everyone; with most of us experiencing one or the other as our preferred, or more dominant, masculine or feminine essence.

-As I mentioned earlier, before I got into the habit, I found the idea of finding enough time to read daunting.
+As I mentioned earlier, before I got into the habit; I found the idea of finding enough time to read daunting.
 If you empathise, here are a few tips:

 As well as reading, mind-calming yoga and meditation practices (check out the Insight Timer or Calm apps, or Mind: Unlocked for a deep-dive online course); personal development courses (my favourite is iDiscover 360); and healers and mentors (Amy Rachelle is one of the best I know) have also been a huge help for my personal growth journey.